MansiRK/PRODIGY_WD_01/README.md

 # PRODIGY_WD_01
-A blog website with interactive navigation menu using HTML, CSS and JS
+## A travel blog website with an interactive navigation menu.

+## Changes color and style when scrolled or hover over the menu.